The Texas Attorney General and The Nuge.

 Courtney Love phoned into the Howard Stern Show on Monday before eventually coming into the studio where she made the shocking allegation that one of the first times she had oral sex was with Ted Nugent.
 She said she was young and she didn’t want to say exactly how old she was, but eventually confessed she was 12-year-old — which would have made Nugent approximately 28 years old at the time.

-More on children, again via Abbott’s website:
+More via Abbott’s website:

 Attorney General Greg Abbott has set a record for the most child support collected by any state in history.